-Tyler Wilkinson is a partner with Axley and Co-Chair of the Construction and Transportation Practice Group.
+Tyler Wilkinson is a partner with Axley and member of the Construction and Transportation Practice Group.
 He serves as general counsel for construction companies and as project counsel on large construction and development projects.
 He currently serves as Chapter Counsel for the Associated Builders & Contractors of Wisconsin.

 Tyler has handled a variety of complex disputes in his short-time as an attorney.
 He has handled over ten trials in state and federal courts and has handled numerous hearings in front of various government agencies.
 He has won cases before both the Wisconsin Supreme Court and the Court of Appeals.
 He is a dynamic speaker and has presented numerous times before judges, juries, government bodies and business groups.